liu227857/AEM_disk/README.md

 <br clear="both" >

-This repository provides an implementation of a convergent energy minimization method for disk-shaped area-preserving parameterization of open triangular meshes.
+This repository provides an implementation of a convergent energy minimization method for disk-shaped area-preserving parameterization of triangular meshes.

 If you use this code in your own work, please cite the following paper: